therealmyluckyday/drive-sdk-android/README.md

 ```
 ### 6. Logging
 The library provides a stream of log tha can be enabled by subcribing to the log flux.
-It will be up to the client to choose using or not the logging system
+It will be up to the client to choose using or not the logging system.
+For performance issue you should not use it on release.
 ```java
 service?.logStream()?.
 subscribeOn(Schedulers.computation())?.subscribe{log->